ztomasze/5parsecs/Rules/Main Rules/Line of Sight and Cover.md

 #### Shooting across/over

 * Obstacles and hex stacks of 4 or more breaks LoS.
-* 2 hexes high or more provides cover.
+* 2 hexes high or more provides cover to a horizontal shot.
 	* You can ignore a hex stack of height < 4 that is adjacent to the attacker when determining cover.
 * You can shoot over 1-hex heights.
+* A figure has cover if it is 4 or more hexes above you

 #### Shooting past/around